MaxInvent

 Should I use webhooks instead of polling for stock updates?+

-Use both.
-Webhooks (event-driven push from your platform to the marketplaces) are faster but unreliable — they can silently fail.
-Polling (periodic sync) is slower but self-healing.
-The best architecture is webhook-first with a polling backstop every 15 min.
+Use both where available.
+Webhooks (event-driven push from your platform to the marketplaces) can be faster but may fail.
+Polling (periodic sync) is slower but can self-heal.
+A strong architecture is webhook-first with a polling backstop.

 What happens if a marketplace API goes down?+

 Two things.
 One: your platform should queue stock updates locally and flush them when the API recovers.
-Two: on the OTHER channels, you should NOT pause selling — they're still online.
-MaxInvent handles both automatically.
-Some older platforms just stop syncing everywhere when one channel fails, which is much worse.
+Two: on other channels, you normally should not pause selling unless the failure affects the shared stock position.
+MaxInvent is designed to queue and recover updates, but outage handling should always be tested during onboarding.

 Does stock sync handle bundles and kits?+